The Busy World of Richard Scarry

 The Busy World of Richard Scarry is an animated children's television series, produced by CINAR Films and France Animation in association with Paramount Television, that aired from 1994 to 1996, first on Showtime, later on Nickelodeon, and ran for 65 episodes.
 The television series was based on the books drawn and written by Richard Scarry.

 Overview

 The series takes place in the fictional city of Busytown and mainly stars Huckle Cat, Lowly Worm and many of the other residents of Busytown.
 Every character in the series is an anthropomorphic animal, most commonly pigs, foxes, breeds of dogs, mice, rabbits, goats, and cats.

 Each episode always features a conflict (which is eventually resolved in the end).
 However, episodes featuring other anthropomorphic animals, like Couscous catching Pépé le Gangstaire and his dirty rats, Sam and Dudley, Sneef and Sniff, Cucumber and Pickles, etc. have taken place outside of Busytown in other places around the world.
+There were also outside of Busytown episodes that detail that show's history of certain things like the different prehistoric inventions done by cave pigs, the witnessing of the first printing press, the discovery of America, the formation of the Olympic Games, the invention of macaroni, the invention of the first hot air balloon, the painting of the Sistine Chapel, the invention of the first horseless carriage, the first Halloween, and the creation of the first Easter egg.

+Episodes

+The writers credit are as they appear on screen credits.
+At least 12 episodes credited to Thomas LaPierre on-screen were actually written by American writer David Ehrman.